 The media always reports on those scary air pollution days when the air outside looks like the end of the world – but those are pretty rare – and they’re just talking about one of the most polluted cities like Beijing, Delhi, Shanghai or Mumbai.
 The air quality in most cities isn’t normally this bad, right?

 What’s more, air quality in smoggy cities like Beijing has gotten better in recent years.

 All true.
 But the more studies I read (1, 2, 3), the more I’m convinced that there’s no safe level for PM2.5 air quality levels.
 One set of scientists used statistics to estimate how many people die each year from air pollution, at different levels of PM2.5 air pollution.
 Here’s the graph they made:

 Take a look at the black line showing total worldwide deaths each year from air pollution.
 It goes up pretty fast.
 Even at 25 micrograms, it’s up pretty high.
 Now here’s where 2017—Beijing’s best year on record—falls on that graph.

 This is what all that air pollution facts mean to me: air pollution is waging war on our bodies, even if we don’t have obvious symptoms, even if we’re young and healthy, and even if it’s at levels far below the ones that make the news.
-If you’re in virtually any city in China, or any city in India, you’re breathing air that is killing people and you need to protect yourself from this harmful air pollution.
+If you’re in virtually any city in China or any city in India, you’re breathing air that is killing people.
+You need to protect yourself from this harmful air pollution.

 2. Protect yourself from air pollution indoors with an air purifier